 The next graduation is to a chime of bells, which consists of nine to twenty-two bells, usually arranged in a diatonic scale.
 The bells are fixed instead of swinging, and struck by clappers connected to a keyboard console with cables.
-We would equate this type of control with a tracker action in an organ console.
+We would equate this type of control with the tracker action of a mechanical organ console.
 The “keys” on a mechanical action keyboard are called batons – long wooden handles, a few inches apart, struck with the fists in most cases – not what an organist or pianist might expect.
 An electrified chime keyboard, which looks just like an organ keyboard, utilizes electrical key contacts to send signals to the electric bell ringers.
 We could compare this to an electric action in the organ world.

-A variation of the cast bell chime is a rack of suspended tubular bells, either hollow or solid, usually brass or aluminum.
-Mounted on a wall, these bells are quite attractive.
+A variation of the cast bell chime is a rack of suspended tubular bells, either hollow or solid, usually bronze or aluminum.
+Commonly mounted on a wall, these bells are quite attractive.
 The graduated lengths can be arranged in one of many patterns to suit the architecture of the building or wall.
 Called cathedral chimes, they are available in 20, 21 or 25 note arrangements.
 This is where a slight blur in boundaries occurs.
 Remember that I said chimes have a maximum of twenty-two bells?
 Then why isn’t this called a carillon?
 I don’t know anyone with a satisfactory answer, but I think the twenty-five note cathedral chime is simply an expanded version of the twenty-two note system, because two full octaves are easier to play.
 The numbers are not cast in stone, you see.

 This Deagan electro-pneumatic chime had not been heard for fifteen years when I interfaced it with the Rodgers 830 electronic/pipe hybrid organ at Bethel Orthodox Presbyterian Church in the enchanting little town of Oostburg, Wisconsin.
-Now the organist can choose the built-in electronic chimes or the real thing with the flip of a switch.
+Now the organist can choose the built-in electronic chimes or the real bells with the flip of a switch.
 I configured it to play on the Great manual, using the Carillon drawknob.
 My able assistant (NOT the guy in the Hawaiian shirt!) is Corey Smies, who grew up in the church, and is now an organist in Madison, WI.